-- It is easy to maintain, needing just a cloth with a simple solution of water and mild dish soap
+- It is easy to maintain, needing just a soft-bristle brush with a simple solution of water and mild dish soap.

-- Medium weight, HDPE is sturdy and resistant to wind — your seating can stay outside all year-round
+- Medium weight, HDPE is sturdy and resistant to wind so your seating can stay outside all year-round.

-- HDPE is infinitely recyclable and is often made from recycled milk jugs
+- HDPE is recyclable and is often made from recycled ocean-bound and landfill-bound plastics.

-- HDPE lumber is manufactured to last a lifetime and its price does reflect that.
+- HDPE lumber is manufactured to last a lifetime and its price reflects that.

-Step 3 — Ensure the Hardware that Comes with Your Seating is Safe and Durable
+Step 3 — Ensure That Your Seating’s Hardware is Safe and Durable

 When it comes to swings and gliders, you want the hardware used to build the furniture to be safe, resilient, and reliable in all weather conditions.
 For swings, that means the hardware used to attach the swing to a ceiling or beam, for gliders, that means the hardware the gliding mechanism runs on.

-In all cases we recommend marine-grade hardware.
-This is similar to the metal used in boats and ships — it’s weather and rust resistant and is the material you want to keep your swings and gliders safe and fun to use.
+In all cases, we recommend marine-grade hardware.
+This is similar to the metal used in boats and ships — it’s weather- and rust-resistant and is the material you want to keep your swings and gliders safe to use.